 What is a liability advice?

 A liability advice is an estimate of the land tax payable on a particular block of land, which potentially forms part of a total land tax assessment.
 This advice issues when the vendor is liable for land tax, but the assessment hasn’t been issued or not yet overdue for payment.

 A land owner generally has a specified payment period from the land tax assessment issue date to pay the tax.

 Before issuing a land tax assessment or before the due date expires, the landowner’s property would have a liability advice.

 A garnishee notice means that land tax is overdue.
 This includes the outstanding tax in the name of the vendor.

-A garnishee notice is issued for each owner of the property.
+A garnishee notice issues for each owner of the property.

-They may also be issued in the name of any previous owner who owed tax.
-This is only where a clearance was not applied for or granted on the land before the transfer to the current owner.
+They may also issue in the name of any previous owner who owed tax.
+This is only where a clearance wasn’t applied for or granted on the land before the transfer to the current owner.